seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-I still have a lot of free pins on the PCA9685.
+I still have a lot of free pins on the PCA9685 anyway.

 ---